The Pink Panther Strikes Again (soundtrack): Musical style and themes

 Henry Mancini's score for The Pink Panther Strikes Again represents a careful balancing act between maintaining the series' musical identity and innovating to serve the film's broader comedy.
 The famous "Pink Panther Theme" returns in an opening credits sequence animated by Richard Williams, where the Panther and Clouseau parody classic films.
 Mancini cleverly interpolates snippets from "The Sound of Music", "Singin' in the Rain", and even the 1960s "Batman Theme" into his melody.

 The introduction of "The Inspector Clouseau Theme" marked a significant development in Mancini's comedy scoring philosophy.
 As the composer explained, he sought to create "something that is warm and humorous, but that doesn't say, 'Here I am, look at me, I'm funny'".
 The resulting theme features a slow 4/4 tempo with tuba and trombone alternating with marimba notes, creating what reviewer Paul Tonks described as "a ridiculous tiptoe feeling" perfectly synchronized with Clouseau's physical comedy.
 This theme appears throughout the score, most notably during an extended sequence where Clouseau attempts to cross a castle moat using increasingly absurd methods.

 For the film's romantic elements, Mancini composed "Come to Me", an Oscar-nominated ballad with lyrics by Don Black.
 Performed by Tom Jones in the film (including a special cameo by Peter Sellers as Clouseau), the song represents Mancini's ability to write sincere love themes amidst the comedy.
-The soundtrack also features "Until You Love Me", a campy cabaret number performed in the film by drag entertainer Alnisky Jarvis.
+The soundtrack also features "Until You Love Me", a campy cabaret number performed in the film by drag entertainer Ainsley Jarvis.
 Notably, the vocals were provided by an uncredited Julie Andrews, using a deep alto register quite different from her usual soprano.
 Julie Andrews' involvement connects to the film's production team, as she was married to director Blake Edwards.
-The name Alnisky Jarvis contains the reversed initials of the actress and singer's name.
+The name Ainsley Jarvis contains the reversed initials of the actress and singer's name.

 The score's dramatic highlights include "The Evil Theme", which Film Music on the Web's reviewer praised as "an almost subterranean crime reverberation" featuring Dick Abel's guitar work.
 This track accompanies Clouseau's sneaking sequences with perfect comic timing.
 Other cues include "The Great Quasimodo Disguise", where Mancini's escalating "herring" melody mirrors Clouseau's ridiculous costume attempts, and "Blue Feet Picker", which matches the onscreen slapstick with contrapuntal musical chaos.